Package 'SpectriPy'

 mapping

 Named character providing the spectra variable names (metadata) to convert.
-Names are expected to be the spectr variable names and values the corresponding names of the Python Spectrum metadata fields.
+Names are expected to be the spectra variable names and values the corresponding names of the Python Spectrum metadata fields.
 See description above for more details.

 reference